-This well-known phrase – there is method in his madness – is a line in Shakespeare’s famous play Hamlet.
-It refers to the fact that if one takes time to look more deeply into an inexplicable situation, one often discovers there is very good reason and a purpose behind someone’s seemingly crazy behaviour.
+“This well-known phrase – there is method in his madness – is a line in Shakespeare’s famous play “Hamlet”.
+It refers to the fact that if one takes time to look more deeply into a seemingly crazy decision or inexplicable actions, one often discovers there is good reason and a purpose behind someone’s seemingly absurd behaviour.”

 No doubt many people, caught up in the money-making capitalist paradigm that dominates so much of the world, would consider Method Gundidza mad to relinquish a successful career in corporate finance and instead dedicate his life to reviving traditional farming practices and the search for lost or forgotten seeds.
-But, who better than an accountant would be able to assess the true value of seeds, and to conclude that they are the real source of life, wealth and well-being, not money!
+But, who better than an accountant would be able to assess the true value of seed, and to conclude that they are the real source of life, wealth and well-being… not money!

 After graduating it seemed there would be no turning back for him as he climbed the ladder of success to reach the pinnacle.
-His career flourished in Zimbabwe but, at the height of the financial crisis in Zimbabwe, he decided to move with his young family to South Africa where employment prospects looked better.
+His career flourished in Zimbabwe but, at the height of the financial crisis in Zimbabwe, he decided to move with his young family to South Africa, where employment prospects looked better.

 Climate change has hit hard in the region with more extreme and longer periods of drought and floods.
 However, when rural communities revive their rich indigenous knowledge, their traditional seed diversity, and the practices that link them to the land, they become increasingly resilient.
 The fabric of the community starts being woven together again and previously marginalised and vulnerable members – the orphaned, sick, disabled and elderly – become included and cared for.